TL;DR, the ranked summary

 Best for: US companies paying international contractors compliantly at any scale, from one contractor to several hundred.

 Trade-off: Not the absolute cheapest rail in pure dollars-per-wire terms.
 The compliance bundle is what you are paying for.
+To compare the all-in cost against a direct-hire baseline, run the numbers through the cost to hire a contractor calculator.

 #2.
 Contractor management platforms, Deel, Remote, Multiplier, Plane